syntheticdinosaur/tvnsrtools/README.md

 The TVNS Mock Server creates a mock server that simulates an HTTP interface for controlling a tVNS-R device.
 It provides the following functionality:

+- The server listens for HTTP POST requests with specific command bodies and responds accordingly.
 - Simulates failures with a specified probability for each command.
 - Command-line usage.